ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ~~~~~~~~~~~~~
 {: #pubsub-3 title="Secure Pub-Sub Communication between Publisher and Subscriber" artwork-align="center"}

 {{flow}} provides a more detailed example of such a secure Pub-Sub communication.
 All the messages exchanged between a Client and the Broker are protected with the secure communication association between that Client and the Broker.
-In addition, COSE is used to protect end-to-end the published topic data, which is conveyed in a PUT request from the Publisher to the topic-data resource at the Broker and in a 2.05 (Content) response from that resource to a Subscriber.
+In addition, COSE is used to protect end-to-end the published topic data, which is conveyed in a PUT request from the Publisher to the topic-data resource at the Broker and in a successful response (typically 2.05 (Content)) from that resource to a Subscriber.

 The example also shows a delete operation, where the Publisher deletes the topic-data resource by sending a CoAP DELETE request to the URI of that resource.
 In the case of success, the Broker replies with a 2.02 (Deleted) response.
 Consequently, the Broker also unsubscribes all the Clients subscribed to that topic-data resource, by removing them from the list of observers and sending them a final 4.04 (Not Found) error response as per {{Section 3.2 of RFC7641}}.